ibrahim-abdelkhaliq/data-prdiction/README.md

 # data-prdiction
-conntain data about canada_per_capita_income a year
+contain data about canada_per_capita_income a year